thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 resolution rules.
 Therefore, in C++ an "API atom" is an overload set, not an individual function ([CppCon 2018: Titus Winters "Modern C++ Design (part 1 of 2)"](https://www.youtube.com/watch?v=xTdeZ4MxbKo)).
-The same is also the case in Swift, so, fundamentally, there is no impedance mismatch here.
+The same is also the case in Codira, so, fundamentally, there is no impedance mismatch here.

 However, C and Objective-C interoperability imports each function and method separately.
-For C++ interoperability, we should recognize design patterns that use overload sets, and map them appropriately to Swift.
+For C++ interoperability, we should recognize design patterns that use overload sets, and map them appropriately to Codira.

 One such C++ pattern is providing two overloads: one that takes a `const T&` and another that takes a `T&&`.
-If we attempt to naively map them to Swift, they would map to the same signature.
+If we attempt to naively map them to Codira, they would map to the same signature.
 If we import just one of them and ignore the other, we would be leaving performance on the table.

 The easiest way to map such overload sets is to import the `T&&` overload as a function that takes the argument by value, and ignore the `const T&` overload.
-This approach does create a small amount of performance overhead (an extra move), but does not require changing the Swift language or type checker to recognize the concept of temporaries.
+This approach does create a small amount of performance overhead (an extra move), but does not require changing the Codira language or type checker to recognize the concept of temporaries.
 The SIL optimizer seems like the appropriate place to opportunistically reclaim that performance, by removing unnecessary moves of temporaries where possible, and replacing calls to the